-The emergence of artificial intelligence, particularly Large Language Models (LLMs), offers unprecedented chances to both understand and address these biases.
+The emergence of artificial intelligence, particularly Large Language Models (LLMs), offers unprecedented opportunities to both understand and address these biases.
 Crucially, while LLMs have demonstrated remarkable capabilities in clinical tasks \cite{thirunavukarasu2023large, singhal2023large, patel2023chatgpt, shen2021multimodal}, they also notoriously inherit and reproduce many unintended human behaviors, including the systematic biases present in their training data \cite{mahajan2025cognitive, yang2024unmasking, omiye2023large}.
 This tendency, traditionally viewed as a significant limitation, presents a unique opportunity: \textbf{LLMs can serve as ``bias mirrors,''} providing a scalable tool for auditing human decisions.
-Rather than deploying LLMs to replace human decision-makers, we propose leveraging their ability to faithfully reproduce human behavior---including its biases---as an analytical tool to detect and quantify these disparities in clinical practice.
+Rather than deploying LLMs to replace human decision-makers, we propose leveraging their ability to faithfully reproduce human behavior, including its biases, as an analytical tool to detect and quantify these disparities in clinical practice.
 Their ability to process both structured and unstructured clinical data makes them particularly well-suited for emergency triage, where decisions integrate vital signs, chief complaints, and clinical narratives.
-By training an LLM to accurately emulate existing human triage decisions, we aim to create a high-fidelity model that captures both the clinical reasoning and the biases embedded in current practice.
+By training an LLM to approximate existing human triage decisions as recorded in clinical documentation, we aim to obtain a model that reflects patterns of clinical reasoning and potential bias embedded in current documented practice.

-In a previous study, we developed a proof-of-concept of a counterfactual framework based on LLMs to detect bias in emergency triage decisions \cite{guerra2025uncovering}.
-This approach (illustrated in Figure~\ref{fig:workflow}) consists of (1) fine-tuning an LLM to accurately reproduce human triage decisions, (2) generating counterfactual patient pairs where only gender-related information is altered while maintaining clinical factors constant and (3) comparing triage predictions between original and counterfactual presentations using the fine-tuned triage LLM.

-This initial work raised several key questions: How can systematic disparities be quantified through appropriate bias metrics?
-How can we isolate the causal effect of patient gender or sex on triage outcomes while controlling for clinically relevant variables?
-Once bias is isolated and quantified, what is its potential impact on patient care?
-Finally, are the observed results reproducible across different datasets, languages, countries and healthcare systems?
-In this new study, we address these questions by developing appropriate metrics and applying the framework to two distinct datasets: a French dataset protected under European (GDPR) and national (CNIL) regulations, and a semi-publicly accessible U.S. dataset.